objcio/articles/2015-02-09-core-image.md

 For each input parameter to the filter, a slider is configured with the minimum and maximum value of the parameter, and its value is set to the default value.
 When the value of the slider changes, it conveys the change to its delegate, which is a `UIImageView` subclass that holds a `CIFilter` reference.

-### Using the Built-in Photo Filters
+### Using the Built-In Photo Filters

 In addition to numerous other built-in filters, the sample app demonstrates the photo filters introduced in iOS 7.
-These filters have no parameters we can tune, but they merit inclusion, since they show how you can emulate the effects in the Photos app for iOS.
+These filters have no parameters we can tune, but they merit inclusion, since they show how you can emulate the effects in the Photos app for iOS:

 ![Image processed with the Transfer photo filter](http://warrenmoore.net/files/cipreview/photo-filters.png)

 ## Conclusion

 This article has been a brief introduction to Core Image, a framework for high-performance image processing.
 We've tried to cover as many features of the framework as practically possible in this short format.
-You've learned how to instantiate and wire together Core Image filters, get images into and out of filter graphs, and tune parameters to get the desired outcome.
+You've learned how to instantiate and wire together Core Image filters, get images in and out of filter graphs, and tune parameters to get the desired outcome.
 You also learned how to access the system-provided photo filters, with which you can emulate the behavior of the Photos app on iOS.

 You now know enough to go out and write your own photo editing applications.
 With a little more exploration, you'll be able to write your own filters that exploit the amazing power of your Mac or iPhone to perform previously unimagined effects.
 Go forth and filter!